 Entrepreneurs and business owners are inundated with bad advice when it comes to credit cards.
 One of the biggest mistakes an entrepreneur or business owner can make is confusing business expenses with personal expenses.

-First off, you can use credit cards to make you a lot of money.
-They are a great resource for money when you are starting a new business venture and building a credit.
-The money you spend towards a business hopefully will help you pay off the credit cards and make more money in the future and it isn’t a long gone expense like taking a vacation to Hawaii.
+Credit cards can bring in a lot of revenue for your business.
+They are a great resource for money when you are starting a new business venture and building credit.
+The money you spend towards a business should help you pay off the credit cards and bring in even more revenue in the future.
+This is a far cry from personal expenses that leave you with debt rather than boosting your wealth.

-In addition to lowering your score in “credit utilization”, you also lower your score in “credit history”.
-Credit history accounts for 15% of you credit score.
-Credit history is the length that you have accounts open, the longer the better.
-When you’ve had an account open with a bank for the past 10 years, you are a lot less risky to them.
-However, when you close your credit card accounts, your average age of accounts goes down, which affects the “credit history” portion of your credit score.
+In addition to this, closing a credit card can also hurt your credit history, which accounts for 15% of your credit score.
+Credit history is the length of time that your accounts have remained open.
+When it comes to credit history, the longer the better.
+When you have older accounts open, it shows prospective lenders that you’re less risky to lend to.
+However, when you close your credit card accounts, your average age of accounts decreases and affects the credit history portion of your score.

-By using this one tip, you will keep your credit score a lot higher by directly influencing the “credit utilization” and “credit history” part of your credit score which can give you access to a lot more capital, and lower interest rates in the future.
-Of course, be responsible with your credit cards but keep them open and your credit score will be much better.
+By using this one tip, you will be able to maintain a stronger credit score by directly influencing the credit utilization and credit history part of your credit score.
+This will give you access to more capital and lower interest rates in the future.